smarthomeNG/plugins/rcswitch/README.md

 echo "out" > /sys/class/gpio/gpio17/direction
 chmod 666 /sys/class/gpio/gpio17/value
 chmod 666 /sys/class/gpio/gpio17/direction</pre>
 Save and close the file.
-Now the file has to be made executeable with
+Now the file has to be made executable with
 <pre>sudo sudo chmod +x exportGPIO17</pre>
 Last step is to ensure that the file is called during system boot.
-Therefore add the following  line has to be added to /etc/rc.local, right before the 'exit 0' command:
+Therefore, add the following  line has to be added to /etc/rc.local, right before the 'exit 0' command:
 <pre>/usr/local/scripts/exportGPIO17</pre>
-Now even after reboot it sould be possible to switch the power plungs with the rcswitch-pi 'send' command.
+Now even after reboot it should be possible to switch the power plugs with the rcswitch-pi 'send' command.
 ## Further information
 For discussion see https://knx-user-forum.de/forum/supportforen/smarthome-py/39094-logic-und-howto-für-433mhz-steckdosen